PrEP plays a fundamental role in helping to prevent new HIV diagnoses, but is underutilized1,2

-According to the CDC, PrEP (pre-exposure prophylaxis) can reduce the chance of contracting HIV from sex, when taken as prescribed.
-However, uptake of PrEP medication in the United States remains low despite significant potential for HIV acquisition.
+According to the CDC, PrEP (pre-exposure prophylaxis) can reduce the chance of contracting HIV from sex by ~99% when taken as prescribed.

 Only